foam-framework/foam/tutorial/2-model.md

 tutorial: 2
 ---

-The place to start with any FOAM application is with a first draft of your data model.

 The app we're going to build here is shamelessly borrowed from the [AngularJS tutorial](https://docs.angularjs.org/tutorial).
 It is a simple catalog app the shows a collection of (amusingly outdated) smartphones.
 It has